pd-projects/hugo-puredata.info/content/objects/file-splitext.md

 - file splitname
 inlets:
   1st:
+  - type: symbol
-    symbol: file name.
+    description: file name.
 outlets:
   1st:
+  - type: list
-    list: the separated directory and file components.
+    description: the separated directory and file components.
   2nd:
+  - type: symbol
-    symbol: path if no extension is found.
+    description: path if no extension is found.
 draft: false
 ---
 'splitext' separates the directory+file component from the extension of the given path, and outputs a list with both on the 1st outlet.